indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_config_file.rst

 Configuring the Python Interpreter Run-Time Behavior
 ====================================================

-The :ref:`config_type_python_interpreter_config`
+The :py:class:`PythonInterpreterConfig`
 Starlark type configures the default behavior of the Python interpreter embedded in built binaries.

-A ``PythonInterpreterConfig`` instance is associated with :py:class:`PythonExecutable` instances when they are created.
+A :py:class:`PythonInterpreterConfig` instance is associated with :py:class:`PythonExecutable` instances when they are created.
 A custom instance can be passed into :py:meth:`PythonDistribution.to_python_executable` to use non-default settings.

-In this example (similar to above), we construct a custom ``PythonInterpreterConfig`` instance using non-defaults and then pass this instance into the constructed :py:class:`PythonExecutable`:
+In this example (similar to above), we construct a custom :py:class:`PythonInterpreterConfig` instance using non-defaults and then pass this instance into the constructed :py:class:`PythonExecutable`:

 .. code-block:: python